TheOfficialFloW/h-encore/WRITE-UP.md

 #### Buffer overflow

 The bug relies on the parser of the bittersmile game.
 The gamesave is actually a text file and the game reads it line by line and copies them to a list of buffers.
 However it doesn't validate the length, thus if we put the delimiter `\n` far away such that the line is longer than the buffer can hold, we get a classic buffer overflow.
 If this buffer is on stack, we can make it overwrite the return address and straightly execute our ROP chain.
-However it is on the data section, but luckily for us, the content after the buffer is actually the list that contained destinations for other lines.
+However it is on the data section, but luckily for us, the content after the buffer is actually the list that contains destinations for other lines.
 This means that if we overflow into the list and redirect the buffer, we can copy the next line to wherever we want and therefore enable us an arbitrary write primitive (see [generate.py](https://github.com/TheOfficialFloW/h-encore/blob/master/scripts/generate.py)).

 #### Partial ASLR